madhanmatthew/hack_the_crack/README.md

 npm start

 The application will now be running on http://localhost:3000 for the frontend and http://localhost:5000 for the backend.

-Hackathon 2025 by Madhan ,Mano j,Mourya  and Khalander
+Hackathon 2025 by Madhan ,Manoj,Mourya and Khalander